 Payday Loans in Virginia: Subprime Report

-In 2015, Virginia’s poverty rate dropped slightly to 11.2%, which is the 11th lowest in the nation.1 During this time, the median household income in Virginia reached $66,262—that’s $10,487 higher than the nationwide average.2 Despite such a high median household income and an unemployment rate of 4.8%, Virginia residents are still searching for alternative means for making ends meet.3 As a result, many people might turn to predatory bad credit loans such as payday loans or title loans in Virginia—an option that should be avoided.
+Virginia’s poverty rate in 2017 was about 10.6%, which is one of the lowest rates in the nation.
+According to the U.S. Census Bureau’s American Community Survey (ACS), the median household income in Virginia reached $72,577 in 2018 —that was $10,640 higher than the nationwide average.
+Despite such a high median household income and an unemployment rate of only 2.8%, Virginia residents are still searching for alternative means for making ends meet.
+As a result, many people might turn to predatory bad credit loans such as payday loans or title loans in Virginia.

 Payday Loans in Virginia